 What Factors Can Influence Baby’s Growth?

 Your baby boy’s growth rate depends partly on his body type and metabolism, and partly on his general health, feeding habits and the environment.
-The factors that have an influence include:
+The factors that have an influence include (4) (5) (6):

-Feeding: Feeding provides your baby with the necessary calories he usually requires to grow.
-Until he is six months of age, he is dependent on breast milk or formula feed for nutrition.
-The amount and duration of feeding affect his growth.
+Feeding: Feeding provides your baby with the necessary nutrients he usually requires to grow.
+Until he is six months of age, he is dependent on breast milk for nutrition.
+The amount and duration of feeding affect his growth (7).

 Your Health When You Were Pregnant: This can influence the store of nutrients your baby possesses when born.
 Your diet, lifestyle habits and weight can also have a significant influence on your child’s growth in his first year.

 Birth Weight Of Your Baby: It indicates how well you have nourished your baby during pregnancy.
 But, babies born with high birth weight grow slowly, and babies born with low birth weight grow faster.
-It is also known as ‘catch-down’ or ‘catch-up’ growth.
+It is also known as ‘catch-down’ or ‘catch-up’ growth (7).

 Hereditary: Genes also play a significant role in baby’s growth.
-If both the parents are well-built, your child is likely to be in a high percentile for height and weight.
-Likewise, if both parents are lean, even the baby would be lighter.
-Eg. people from different cultures have different heights.
+If both the parents are well-built and tall, your child is likely to be in a high percentile for height and weight.
+Likewise, if both parents are lean and short, even the baby might be lighter and of a short stature.
+For example, people from different cultures have different heights.
 People from the Netherlands are normally tall whereas people from India are normally less tall.

 Minor Ailments: Illnesses like flu and ear infections have an effect on baby’s growth, but only temporary.
 He may not feel like drinking milk when he is ill, and this may affect his growth for a week or more.
 The growth returns to normal once he starts getting better.